Every romantic, emotional moment from one heck of a royal wedding

 Harry and Meghan prove love is real

-With the guests in order, the mystery of the dress solved, and the screaming crowds of wedding-watchers quieted down (a little), Meghan began the long walk to the altar, over the iconic black-and-white tiles of St. George's Chapel.
-It was the first observed time that a royal bride-to-be walked herself down the aisle (Meghan's father Thomas was supposed to do the honors, but could not attend due to health issues).
+With the guests in order, the mystery of the dress solved and the screaming crowds of wedding watchers quieting down (a little), Meghan began the long walk to the altar, over the iconic black-and-white tiles of St. George's Chapel.
+It was the first observed time that a royal bride-to-be in the UK walked herself down the aisle.

-About halfway through, Prince Harry's father Prince Charles joined her.
-Once she came to stand next to her future husband, the romance factor rocketed up and stayed there at almost an unbearable level throughout the ceremony.
+About halfway through, Prince Harry's father Prince Charles joined her (Meghan's father Thomas was supposed to do the honors, but could not attend due to health issues).
+Once she came to stand next to her future husband, the romance factor rocketed up and stayed there at an almost unbearable level throughout the ceremony.
 The nuptial couple couldn't stop being sweet to each other.
 When he saw Meghan, the first thing Harry said to her was, "You look amazing."
 When he lifted her veil, she gave him a radiant smile that will live on in GIFs and photos from now until the end of time.
-They HELD HANDS almost the entire service.
+They held hands almost the entire service.
 Stiff upper lip?
 This royal couple would never.

 The ceremony inspires and unites

-From the outset, we knew the ceremony was going to be something different -- a union of British Royal traditions and American spirituality.
+From the outset, we knew the ceremony was going to be something different -- a union of British royal traditions and American spirituality.
 The officiant was David Conner, Dean of Windsor, who did the usual honors.

 But one of the highlights of the ceremony was an address given by Michael Curry, an American preacher who is also the Presiding Bishop of the Episcopal Church.